switch-dimension/lever-cast-5/README.md

    cd lever-cast-5
    ```

-2. List all available module checkpoints:
+2. List all available module tagged checkpoints (every commit has a hash and message and I'm also tagging selected points with a tage name I recommend you use)
    ```bash
    git tag
    ```

-3. Checkout the desired module checkpoint as a new branch:
+3. Checkout the desired module checkpoint as a new branch:(Creating a new branch which you can name yourself.
+This allows you to work on a specific module without affecting other modules, or just download the whole project and start from the latest commit, or just use the project whole as reference)
    ```bash
    git checkout -b <new_branch_name> <tag_name>
    ```

-4. Install dependencies for that version:
+4. Install dependencies for that version: (This installs all the modules we need from the cloud for the project "Dependencies")
    ```bash
    npm install
    ```